Diet

 • About 10% of their diet can comprise vegetables and fruits

-• Guinea pigs need 30-50 mg of Vitamin-C daily, either from their food, vitamin supplements or from fruits and vegetables with high vitamin C content
+• Guinea pigs need 30-50 mg of vitamin C daily, either from food, supplements, or vitamin C rich fruits and vegetables

 • Their diet should contain low fat and sugar content